-The 2019 12th annual conference will focus on missing persons reports resulting from mass casualty and multiple victim incidents.
-Conference presentations will highlight effective strategies for search and rescue, death and forensic investigations, serial and cold case investigations, responding to mass casualty events, and the recovery of unidentified remains.
-The National Criminal Justice Training Center of Fox Valley Technical College (NCJTC) has partnered with the National Association for Search And Rescue (NASAR) to continue its tradition of offering dynamic speakers who provide broad knowledge and expertise to the program.
+This conference focuses on missing persons reports resulting from mass casualty and multiple victim incidents.
+Conference presentations highlight effective strategies for search and rescue, death and forensic investigations, serial and cold case investigations, responding to mass casualty events, and the recovery of unidentified remains.

 Identify the needs and benefits of developing a multidisciplinary team to support sex offender management program capacities beyond registration , victim safety, and community education.
 Learn about current trends, sex offender management boards, task forces, and coalitions.
 Examine formal and informal agreements, recognition of who should be involved, and the benefits of written agreements.